Your Wednesday Briefing - The New York Times - Up News Info

 “It becomes this very emotional 45-second video that people immediately connect with,” the director of books at Barnes & Noble told The Times.
 “We haven’t seen these types of crazy sales — I mean tens of thousands of copies a month — with other social media formats.”

 Seeing the potential, some publishers have begun paying — or sending free books to — users with large followings.
 The fees range from a few hundred to a few thousand dollars per post.
-For now, though, most of these videos remain unsponsored, happening organically.
+For now, though, the majority of these videos remain unsponsored, happening organically.

 What to Cook